AetherraLabs/Aetherra/README.md

 - **FractalMesh Memory**: Advanced multi-dimensional memory system with episodic, semantic, and associative layers

-- **Quantum Memory Integration**: ⚛️ Revolutionary quantum-enhanced memory with coherence monitoring and real-time analytics
+- **Quantum Memory Integration**: Advanced quantum-enhanced memory with coherence monitoring and real-time analytics

 - **Natural Language Programming**: Write code by describing what you want